GeordyJ/log_lammps_reader/README.md

 - Gets thermo data for multiple thermo runs
 - Better data parsing, skips rows if they are invalid (e.g missing newline, non-numeric characters in the log)
 - Only stores the needed thermo run data specified by user
-- Able to get lines in the log file which starts with a certain string prefix
+- Also able to get lines in the log file which starts with a certain string prefix

 ## Installation

-### Python

 Using pip: